 Does ironing unshrink clothes?

-Irons can do more than press crushed clothes — they can also be a big help when stretching out shrunken clothes.
+Irons can do more than press crushed clothes — they can also be a big help when stretching out shrunken fabric.
 The weight and heat of the metal can pull and stretch the fibers and help restore them to their original state.
 When ironing, use the steam setting to loosen the fabric or spray the item with water before pressing it.